self-love Coach, mindful eating champion, Speaker, Yogi, and Mindfulness Junkie

 For most of my life, I suffered with disordered eating and terrible self-image.

-From a very early age I was acutely aware of the fact that I was bigger than many other kids.
-Starting in about the 4th grade I felt different and I started to not like who I was.
+From a very early age I was acutely self-conscious and self-aware.
+Starting in about the 4th grade I remember feeling different from the other kids because I was new in town, I wasn’t sporty, and I started to not like who I was.

 Those feelings never went away.
 I was deep in the throes of depression and anxiety throughout high school and college, and I considered myself to be unattractive and undesireable.